phmullins/knowledge/computers/computers-editors.md

 ## Text/Source Code Editors

-My current text editor of choice is Microsoft's [Visual Studio Code](https://code.visualstudio.com/).
-VScode is a modern, free, and open-source text editor that is extremely customizable and supports things like debugging, Git management, syntax highlighting, snippets, code refactoring, and code completion.
-For those interested, I've configured it to use the [Hack](https://sourcefoundry.org/hack/) font, the [GitHub Plus](https://github.com/thenikso/github-plus-theme) and [Relaxed](https://marketplace.visualstudio.com/items?itemName=mischah.relaxed-theme) themes, [Material](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) icons, and extensions including Ruby, VSCode-Elixir, Markdown All In One, Docker, and Better TOML.
-In addition to VScode I have recently been toying around with [Atom](https://atom.io) from GitHub, [Brackets](http://brackets.io/), and [Oni](https://www.onivim.io/).
+My current text editor of choice is BBEdit, a modern text editor that supports things like debugging, Git management, syntax highlighting, and code snippets.
+For those interested, I've configured it to use the [Hack](https://sourcefoundry.org/hack/) font and the Solarized Light theme.
+In addition to BBEdit I have recently been toying around with Microsoft's [Visual Studio Code](https://code.visualstudio.com/), GitHub's [Atom](https://atom.io), [Brackets](http://brackets.io/), and [Oni](https://www.onivim.io/).

 ## Links - Text/Source Code Editors